 - If possible, shower rather than bathe whilst the piercing is healing so that unnecessary water submersion is avoided.

-- Pat dry the pierced area after cleaning – do not rub as this could snag the jewellery and tear the delicate healing tissue.
+- Pat dry the pierced area after cleaning with a fresh paper towel or gauze, NOT a fabric towel as this may snag on the piercing and cause damage to the delicate skin tissue.

 - Do not use skin products on the treated area that have not been recommended by your operator or are not intended for open wound healing.
 There is generally no need to use any other skin antiseptic products and you should not hare skin products with others.